Jame5parker/Excel-Sales-Dashboard/README.md

 # 🏪 Superstore Sales Analysis Dashboard

-## 🎯 Project Purpose
+## 🎯 Project Overview
-This project showcases my ability to **analyse business data**, **build insights-driven dashboards**, and **communicate results visually** using Microsoft Excel.
+- This project showcases my ability to **analyse business data**, **build insights-driven dashboards**, and **communicate results visually** using Microsoft Excel.
-It’s designed as a practical demonstration of the kind of end-to-end analytical work I can perform in a professional setting — from cleaning and exploring data to developing dashboards and presenting key actionable insights.
+- It’s a practical demonstration of the end-to-end analytical work I can perform in a professional setting — from cleaning and exploring data to developing dashboards and presenting key actionable insights.
+- The **Superstore Analysis Project** examines sales, profit, and customer data from a retail superstore.
+- The focus is on identifying trends, high-performing segments, and opportunities for profit optimisation.

 ---

-## 📊 Project Overview
-The **Superstore Analysis Project** examines sales, profit, and customer data from a retail superstore.
-The focus is on identifying trends, high-performing segments, and opportunities for profit optimisation.

 ### Key Objectives:
 - Understand **regional and category-level sales performance**